How to Build a Great eCommerce Customer Experience in 2021

 Playful but informative, Glossier is known for their cult following of loyal beauty enthusiasts.
 The brand puts intimate customer relationships first through engaging content, conversations and a customer first approach.
 But how did they manage to capture the hearts and wallets of shoppers online?

 - Identify Buyer Personas – Starting off as a blog called ‘Into The Gloss’, from its earliest days Glossier was conscious of its audience.
 They not only identified their buyer personas but they did their research.
-Their readers are looking for more than just a selfie, a cute dog photo or a new product.
-Glossier walks the walk and talks the talk.
-They create compelling content that has the ‘cool girl’ branding that millennials are interested in.
 It’s time for your brand or business to delve deep into who your target audience is, what they want and how can you give them the best customer experience possible.